Ethan4242/Team-Selector/README.md

 ## Synopsis
-is
 The Team Selector project assigns people to projects.

 The program will take the inputed data, and output a close to optimal assignment in seconds.
 This output file lists the members of each project and the average on the team for each factor (Ex: Year in school, ability, cost, etc..)

 Members can be a person, object or place and a project can be a team or location.
 Is it maleable and can be used for many different applications.
 All it takes is the creativity of the user.